-Dr. Movassaghi’s goal is to provide patients with both the look they want and the peace of mind they need.
+Dr. Movassaghi’s goal with breast implant removal, also known as breast implant explantation, is to provide patients with both the look they want and the peace of mind they need.
 While breast implant removal may sound simple, it is a nuanced procedure with many options that require great skill on the part of your surgeon.
 Dr. Movassaghi’s decades of experience in breast surgery mean he has the experience needed to restore your breasts to a more natural shape.

 - Should I have my breast implants removed?

 - What is breast implant removal surgery like?

 - What is breast implant removal recovery like?

 - What will my breasts look like after breast implant removal?

 Breast implant removal is most often pursued by patients with one or more of the following feelings or conditions: